Vivo Nex 3 has a 99.8% screen-to-body ratio

 On the photography side of the equation, the Vivo 3 features the aforementioned three-sensor rear camera, complete with a 64-megapixel main camera with an f/1.8 aperture.
 It’s flanked by a 13MP wide-angle camera (f/2.2 aperture) and a 13MP telescopic camera (f/2.48 aperture) in a ring configuration, both of which tap the preloaded Portrait Master app’s Hyper-HDR feature to boost dynamic range.

 When it comes to audio, the Vivo 3 packs the AK4377A, a chip that supports Hi-Fi sound over Bluetooth.
-It and the rest of the flagship phone’s electronics are driven by a 4,500mAh battery, which supports Vivo’s proprietary Super FlashCharge 44-watt fast charging and C-DRX power-saving tech.
+It and the rest of the flagship phone’s electronics are driven by a 4,500mAh battery, which supports Vivo’s proprietary Super FlashCharge 44-watt fast-charging and C-DRX power-saving tech.

 Software

 The Nex 3 ships with Vivo’s Funtouch OS skin (version 9.1) atop Android 9.0, imbued with Vivo’s in-house AI assistant — Jovi — which optimizes the software experience based on app usage patterns.
-In the Nex 3’s camera and gallery apps, it’s able to identify faces and highlights from videos to create spotlight reels and to categorize albums, and to extract text from documents.
+In the Nex 3’s camera and gallery apps, it’s able to identify faces and highlights from videos to create spotlight reels, categorize albums, and extract text from documents.

 Jovi also serves up contextually sensitive cards based on the time of day, your location, and information you voluntarily supply it.
 You’ll see things like a weather report if it’s about to rain, a reminder to rest if you haven’t set a morning alarm, a tally of the total steps you’ve taken, and upcoming (and past) sporting events in which you’ve expressed an interest.

-Another nifty setting in tow takes advantage of the curved screen’s edge to deliver notification reminders, akin to Samsung’s Edge lighting.
-It can be configured to display the color of your choice when a text or call come in, for instance.
+Another nifty setting takes advantage of the curved screen’s edge to deliver notification reminders, akin to Samsung’s Edge lighting.
+It can be configured to do things like display the color of your choice when a text or call comes in.